MarsBased/handbook/guides/development/git-guidelines.md

 1. Create a new branch using the branch naming convention from the branch you think relevant (main, development).
 2. Do as many commits as are required to complete your task.
-3. You may open a [_draft_ Pull Request (PR)](https://github.blog/2019-02-14-introducing-draft-pull-requests/) if you want some colleague to review your work in progress.
+3. You may open a [_draft_ Pull Request (PR)](https://github.blog/2019-02-14-introducing-draft-pull-requests/) if you want some colleagues to review your work in progress.
 4. Once the work is finished, rebase your commits to leave only the meaningful ones for the reviewer to better understand your changes.
 Leaving only one commit is also fine.
 5. Rebase your branch with the one from where you open yours to have the latest changes.
 6. Open a Pull Request to be reviewed by your colleagues.